leftvalue/kris/README.md

 * [Apache Commons IO](https://commons.apache.org/proper/commons-io/download_io.cgi) A library of utilities to assist with developing IO functionality
 * [adamfisk/LittleProxy](https://github.com/adamfisk/LittleProxy) High performance HTTP proxy originally written by your friends at Lantern and now maintained by a stellar group of volunteer open source programmers
 * [Jansi](http://fusesource.github.io/jansi) A Java library that allows you to use ANSI escape sequences to format your console output which works even on windows
+* [Spark](http://sparkjava.com) A micro framework for creating web applications in Kotlin and Java 8 with minimal effort